edcsu/KYCVerificationAPI/README.md

 | From                     | `DateOnly`   | The start date of the date range                      |
 | To                       | `DateOnly`   | The end date of the date range                        |

 ## ⚠️ Disclaimer
 This is a demo project.
 The mock external service does not represent a real ID verification provider.
 It shows the interaction that can be there.
+A few scenarios are shown when the external API call is:
+- ✅ successful
+- ❌ fails
+- ❗️returns an error

 ## 📁 Project Structure